This project was to re-design, re-platform and launch a new e-commerce website for Hartmann Direct.

-The project raised some unique challenges due to the sensitive nature of the product being sold and the age range of the customer.
-The audience has primary age range 50+ with 75% being over 40.
-There is a pretty even split of 57% women and 43% men.
+After meeting with the Hartmann marketing team, it became clear the project raised some unique challenges due to the sensitive nature of the product being sold and the age range of the customer.
+The audience has a primary age range of 50+ with 75% being over 40.
+There is quite an even split of 57% women and 43% men.
 43% of users are referred by a healthcare professional.
-It was assumed that the large percentage of the target audience had a higher than average disposable income, they would rather solve the problem themselves than go through the NHS.
-Due to this, these types of visitors and other new users would be looking for advice and guidance.
+A large percentage of the target audience had a higher than average disposable income, they would rather solve the problem themselves than go through the NHS.
+Due to this, these types of visitors and new users would be looking for advice and guidance.

 Most customers suffered from long term issues.
 Hartmann products are recommended by health care professionals and therefore perceived as a higher quality product than that of their main competitors.
-Hartmann offer advice and help on the most suitable product for a customers.
-On the NHS, customers are limited to 3 products per day and have to wait up to 6 weeks to receive their products.
+Hartmann offers advice and help on the most suitable product for customers.
+NHS customers are limited to 3 products per day and have to wait up to 6 weeks to receive their products.
 Hartmann can supply the same products much quicker and the customer can buy in bulk.
 Some Hartmann products are Ph 5.5, which means they are non irritable.
 This is a feature totally unique to Hartmann products.

 After this research stage I created an audit of Hartmann’s existing website.
 Pinpointing areas that could be improved in order to fulfil their required goals.
 After this, I brainstormed ideas on how we could improve these areas as well as other potential improvements.

 In the end it was decided that the main aim of the redesign was to funnel users through the product select feature.
 This would provide customers with a single product suggestion.
 As each product is very unique to each individual case, it would decrease the risk of the customer purchasing the wrong product and decrease return rates of unused products.